Whatsapp

 • Bartolomé Carrión

-Finally, the work was finished under the direction of Miguel Gutiérrez de Sacio in 1654.
-An inaugural mass was held on August 15 of the same year, however, the consecration of the same took place on August 19, 1668, by the thirteenth bishop of Cusco Bernardo de Isaguirre Reyes.
+Finally, the cathedral was completed in 1654 by Miguel Gutiérrez de Sacio.
+The inaugural mass was celebrated on August 15 of that year, while the official consecration occurred on August 19, 1668, presided over by Bishop Bernardo de Isaguirre Reyes.

-In 1972 it was declared a historical monument in Peru.
+• In 1972 it was declared a Historical Monument of Peru.

-In 1978, King Juan Carlos of Spain returned the remains of the mestizo writer Garcilaso de Vega, which were deposited in the church of Triunfo.
+• In 1978, the remains of the mixed-race writer Inca Garcilaso de la Vega were repatriated from Spain and placed in the Church of Triumph.

-UNESCO declares the city of Cusco and with it the city's cathedral as Cultural Heritage of Humanity.
+• In 1983, UNESCO declared the city of Cusco and its cathedral a Cultural Heritage of Humanity.

 Cusco Cathedral Tickets